FBI facial recognition accuracy and policy still fall short, GAO tells Congress

 FBI facial recognition searches have not received negative feedback, but the agency has also not tracked to verify the number of searches that led to arrests or convictions, Kimberly Del Greco, deputy assistant director of the FBI’s Criminal Justice Information Services division, told Congress.
 The FBI was joined in the hearing today by Austin Gould, assistant administrator of requirements and capabilities analysis for the Transportation and Security Administration (TSA).
 The agency is currently testing facial recognition use by international travelers in Terminal F of Atlanta International Airport in Georgia.

 Between fiscal year 2017 to April 2019, the FBI’s NGI-IPS has carried out 152,500 facial recognition searches by the FBI or state or local law enforcement, Del Greco said.
-After a photo is scanned, law enforcement is then given a list of two to 50 possible suspects.
+After a photo is scanned, law enforcement is then given a list of 2 to 50 possible suspects.

-The FBI is not currently using automated facial recognition, which can be used to track individuals in real-time in video footage.
-However, police in Detroit and Chicago are currently testing real-time tracking, according to analysis by the Georgetown Law Center on Privacy and Technology.
+The FBI is not currently using automated facial recognition, which can be used to track individuals in real time in video footage, Del Greco said.
+However, police in Detroit and Chicago — cities in states that share photos with the FBI — are currently testing real-time tracking, according to analysis by the Georgetown Law Center on Privacy and Technology.

-Gould also spoke today about the TSA’s facial recognition pilot program that’s testing the technology for airports flight check-ins and bag drops.
+Gould also spoke today about the TSA’s facial recognition pilot program that’s testing the technology for airport flight check-ins and bag drops.

-The need to opt-out rather than to opt-in to the program was criticized by multiple members of Congress who believe many people may be scanned by the TSA without their knowledge.
+The need to opt out rather than to opt in to the program was criticized by multiple members of Congress, who believe many people may be scanned by the TSA without their knowledge.
 A December 2018 Washington Post article found that about 2% of passengers in the pilot program have given their consent.

 “I gave no one my permission to take my picture when dropping off my bag, and I’m an American citizen,” Rep. Mark Meadows (R-NC) said, remarking on his recent travel through Atlanta International Airport.
 “I would recommend that you stop until you find out your statutory authority,” he said to Gould.